OOMarcelo/Android-State-Capitals-App/README.md

 About
 -----

-In this Android app-in-progress programmed in Java, the user attempts to correctly, consecutively give the capital of each state of the United States.
+In this Android app programmed in Java, the user attempts to correctly, consecutively give the capital of each state of the United States.
-I worked on it in the fall of 2015, during my first year in college.
+I worked on it in the last months of 2015, during my first year in college.
 I used Android Studio.

 Here is a link to a demonstrative YouTube video: